Hôpital-Général de Québec

 The Hôpital-Général de Québec is a Canadian medical facility located in the tiny municipality of Notre-Dame-des-Anges, Quebec (which consists solely of the hospital), surrounded by the La Cité-Limoilou borough of Quebec City.
-It was classified as an historic site in 1977 by the Quebec government.
+It was classified as a historic site in 1977 by the Quebec government.
 Additionally, an archeological site listed on the Inventaire des sites archéologiques du Québec (Register of archeological sites of Quebec) is located there.

 The central portion of the hospital cemetery, where over 1,000 French and British soldiers who died in the battles of the Plains of Abraham and Sainte-Foy are interred, is a National Historic Site of Canada.
-General Louis-Joseph de Montcalm is buried at the cemetery.
+French general Louis-Joseph de Montcalm, killed at the Plains of Abraham, was buried at the cemetery in 2001.

 History

 The hospital was founded in 1692 by Jean-Baptiste de Saint-Vallier, the second Bishop of Quebec.
 He had just acquired the Friary of Our Lady of the Angels (Notre-Dame-des-Anges) from the Recollect Friars Minor, who then relocated to the Place d'Armes within the town.
 The bishop had the friary building converted for use as a hospital, to care for the poor of the region.

 The following year, Saint-Vallier requested that the Canonesses of St. Augustine of the Mercy of Jesus, who had founded the Hôtel-Dieu de Québec, send some of its members to Notre-Dame-des-Anges to help in the running of the hospital.
 In response, four canonesses arrived to take up this work.
 In 1698 the bishop entrusted the institution completely to the canonesses of the Hôtel-Dieu.
 The community of the canonesses operating the General Hospital formed an independent monastery in 1701.

 Over time, the hospital began to specialize in the chronic care of the aged and poor.